 Master of Arts in history – thesis option

 This 30-hour program with a thesis is designed for students planning to continue on to the doctoral level or those who desire a more specialized course of study.
 Students will work with his or her academic advisor to create a degree plan that will include history of the United States, Europe and the World.

-Master of Arts in history – comprehensive exams option
+Master of Arts in history – non-thesis option

 This 36-hour program with comprehensive exams designed for part-time students, those planning to teach at the K-12 or community college levels and those with a general interest in history.
 Students considering teaching in the public schools may substitute six hours of graduate education courses for the six hours of electives.